swapverse/thrive-daily/_pages/privacypolicy.md

 include_in_header: true
 ---

-# Privacy Policy for Thrive - Happify Daily Mindset
+# Privacy Policy for Thrive - Grow Daily
 (formerly known as Thrive - Bloom with Purpose)

 **Effective Date:** Mar 19, 2025

-This Privacy Policy applies globally to all users of *Thrive - Happify Daily Mindset*, regardless of their country of residence.
+This Privacy Policy applies globally to all users of *Thrive*, regardless of their country of residence.

-Thank you for using *Thrive - Happify Daily Mindset*!
+Thank you for using *Thrive*!
 Your privacy is important to us.
 This Privacy Policy explains how we handle information in our app.

 ## 1. Information We Do Not Collect
-*Thrive - Happify Daily Mindset* is designed with privacy in mind.
+*Thrive* is designed with privacy in mind.
 We do **not**:
 - Collect, store, or process any personal data.
 - Require users to create an account or provide personal information.
 - Track, monitor, or analyze user activity.
 - Share any data with third parties.

 ## 2. Use of Apple's Share Functionality
 Our app allows users to share quotes along with background images using **Apple's built-in share feature**.
-This action is performed locally on the user's device, and *Thrive - Happify Daily Mindset* does **not** track, store, or transmit any shared content.
+This action is performed locally on the user's device, and *Thrive* does **not** track, store, or transmit any shared content.

 ## 3. Third-Party Content
 The app provides wallpapers and inspirational quotes sourced from publicly available online platforms.
 If you believe any content infringes copyright or should be removed, please contact us.